 This printer includes a flatbed scanner along with a 20 sheet automatic document feeder.
 It means you can feed around 20 sheets of documents into the unit at a time without hassle.
 The unit also features a fax modem, rare in modern printing devices but can be handy if you need to communicate with parents or administrators following old-school protocol.

 We also enjoyed a good duplex printer with the paper capacity to print on both sides.
 Creating worksheets and school packets can help save a lot of paper and cut down on packet bulk.
 You can print using wifi, standard USB, wifi direct, or Ethernet in terms of connectivity.
 The unit also sports a one-touch NFC connection for more comfortable print usage.

 While pricier than the Canon Pixma or the Epson EcoTank, the Brother does hold as a candidate for the best printer for teachers in terms of functionality, features, ink quality, and ease of use.

 Best Color Printer FAQ

 Q: Is a multi-function printer essential?

-Of course, if you’re not someone who makes many copies and never scans, you might find that you don’t want to invest in an all-in-one-printer and instead utilize the school’s device the need arises.
+Of course, if you’re not someone who makes many copies and never scans, you might find that you don’t want to invest in an all-in-one printer and instead utilize the school’s device the need arises.
 A multi-function printer is not necessary for every teacher, but some may revel in the convenience and freedom it can bring.
-Not to mention the time they won’t have to wait in line at the faculty room.
+Not to mention the time they won’t have to wait in line in the faculty room.

 If you prefer to do fewer copies but high quality, you may consider getting a laminator.
 Good quality copies can be laminated and be reused when needed without getting destroyed.